Save our Country park

 We want Wainhomes to consult properly with residents to determine what we want for our country park.
 For example, we would like it to include safe play areas for children, walking paths and a key cycle route linking the old dairy estate to Interface that will allow cyclists to avoid the busy main roads.
 We want to see the area managed for the benefit of our local wildlife and to increase biodiversity.

 We want a commitment from Wainhomes that they will stop trying to encroach any further on the designated area and will not put in any more planning applications to build more homes on this land.
+We want this land to protected against any future developments.

 We’ll update this page and our Facebook group when we hear any news about the proposal.
 Watch this space….